-- Apply some rubbing alcohol to a washcloth.
+- Clean the area.
+Apply some rubbing alcohol to a washcloth.
 Wipe the scratch and the surrounding area.

-- Dip a cotton swab into rubbing alcohol and run the swab along the length of the scratch.
+- Really get in there.
+Dip a cotton swab into rubbing alcohol and run the swab along the length of the scratch.
 This action will remove any remaining dirt and debris.

 - Prep your floor wax according to the directions.
 Before you proceed, hold a sample of the wax next to the floor to compare the shade.
 You may need to blend different colors of wax to get an exact match for your flooring.